leanprover-community/blog/posts/cauchy-integral-formula.md

 [this](https://github.com/leanprover-community/mathlib/pull/4913)
 abandoned pull request.

-Once I had the first draft, I realized that the proof reminds me of the proof of the Fundamental Theorem of Calculus for the Henstock-Kurzweil integral.
-I have heard about this integral when I was a student at the Moscow State University, and some of my classmates complained that their professor Lukashenko[^MSU] makes them study the useless Henstock integral as a part of a standard 1st year analysis course.
+Once I had the first draft, I realized that the proof reminded me of the proof of the Fundamental Theorem of Calculus for the Henstock-Kurzweil integral.
+I had heard about this integral when I was a student at the Moscow State University, and some of my classmates complained that their professor Lukashenko[^MSU] made them study the useless Henstock integral as a part of a standard 1st year analysis course.